MRtrix3/mrtrix3/docs/tips_and_tricks/dicom_handling.rst

 command, on the same line -- this ensures that the environment variable does not apply to other commands than that intended.
 The matching pattern can include the ``*`` and/or ``?`` wildcard characters, and you can use several selectors at the same time.
+Note that matching is *not* case-sensitive.
 If you set any selector, you won't be prompted for input, but the command will abort if there is no match or if there are too many matches.

 Example usage: